blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 #### Configuring Intel GPU Stats in Docker

 Additional configuration is needed for the Docker container to be able to access the `intel_gpu_top` command for GPU stats.
-Three are two options:
+There are two options:

 1. Run the container as privileged.
 2. Add the `CAP_PERFMON` capability (note: you might need to set the `perf_event_paranoid` low enough to allow access to the performance event system.)